electron/electron/docs/api/structures/display.md

 * `touchSupport` String - Can be `available`, `unavailable`, `unknown`.
 * `monochrome` Boolean - Whether or not the display is a monochrome display.
 * `accelerometerSupport` String - Can be `available`, `unavailable`, `unknown`.
+* `colorDepth` Number - The number of bits per pixel.
 * `depthPerComponent` Number - The number of bits per color component.
 * `bounds` [Rectangle](rectangle.md)
 * `size` [Size](size.md)